tperale/binspector/README.md

   content from the definition.
 * The binary file definition is re-used for typescript type checking.
 * Extensible.
 Binary readers based on DSL are hard to extend.
-* Support parsing (and serialisation in the future) of the binary file.
+* Support parsing and serialisation of binary file definition.
 * It works on the browser.
 You can create binary file decoder and encoder on your webapp frontend without depending on other library on your server.
 * Support the common operation done on binary files.